 Key Points for Selection

 Orifice meters, by design, develop significant pressure drop within the system.
-The benefits of this technology are its relative compactness, accuracy, and simple function, which should be considered against the potential decrease pressure drop at the end use.
+The benefits of this technology are its relative compactness, accuracy, and simple function, which should be considered against the potential pressure drop at the end use.

 The venturi meter is a differential pressure meter that relies on the velocity-pressure relationship of flowing fluids where change in pressure is proportional to the square of the velocity.
 In this case, the device causing the change in pressure is a section of pipe that gently converges to a small-diameter area (called a throat) before diverging back to the full diameter.